Usajid/731_assign3/README.md

 ### Objective:

 <ul>
-<li>Pick one dataset from given various leagues like NFL, MLB, NBA and Soccer</li>
+<li>Pick one dataset from given MovieLens link</li>
-<li>Do feature engineering as a pre-process for regression modeling</li>
+<li>Do feature engineering as a pre-process for clustering process</li>
-<li>Do regression based modeling to determine scores of each team</li>
+<li>Do clustering based modeling to similar movies together.
+These groups of similar movies will be at the heart of recommendation system for recommending relevant movies to different users, based on their interest and taste.</li>
 </ul>

 ### Dataset: